qiskit-community/qiskit-machine-learning/README.md

 ## Migration to Qiskit 1.x
 > [!NOTE]
 > Qiskit Machine Learning depends on Qiskit, which will be automatically installed as a
 > dependency when you install Qiskit Machine Learning.
+From version `0.8.0` of Qiskit Machine
+> Learning, Qiskit `1.0` or above will be required.
 If you have a pre-`1.0` version of Qiskit
-> installed in your environment (however it was installed), and wish to upgrade to `1.0`, you
+> installed in your environment (however it was installed), you should upgrade to `1.x` to
-> should take note of the
+> continue using the latest features.
+You may refer to the
 > official [Qiskit 1.0 Migration Guide](https://docs.quantum.ibm.com/api/migration-guides/qiskit-1.0)
-> for detailed instructions and examples on how to upgrade.
-From version `0.8.0`, Qiskit `1.0` or above
+> for detailed instructions and examples on how to upgrade Qiskit.
-> will be required.

 ----------------------------------------------------------------------------------------------------